 - to manage our alumni contacts including sending invitations to join our alumni network;

 - to conduct promotions and competitions;

-- to promote and market our products and services to you or provide you with information that we believe you may be interested in from us, our business or venture partners subject, as the case may be, to your prior approval;
+- to promote and market our Services to you or provide you with information that we believe you may be interested in from us, our business or venture partners subject, as the case may be, with your prior consent; and

-- to help us research the needs of our customers and candidates to improve existing products or services or create new products or services, and to market our products and services with a better understanding of your needs and the needs of customers and candidates generally (such as your test day experience, feedback on your experience with us compared with other English language or similar tests, OET preparation material feedback or any other testimonials).
+- to help us research the needs of our customers and candidates to improve existing Services or create new Services, and to market our Services with a better understanding of your needs and the needs of customers and candidates generally (such as your test day experience, feedback on your experience with us compared with other English language or similar tests, OET preparation material feedback or any other testimonials).